scipy-conference/scipy-conference/mailings/plotting_context_announcement.rst

 Instructions
 ------------

-* Entries must be submitted by [TBD] via e-mail to plotting-contest@scipy.org
+* Entries must be submitted by March 21, 2014 via e-mail to plotting-contest@scipy.org

 * Plots may be produced with any combination of Python-based